 The calendar page has the current anticipated play days as well as when sign ups will be open for each.
 In addition, the calendar will show the type of reservation allowed.
 For example, if it says Member +1, that means that each member will be allowed to sign up herself plus one of other member.
 If it says Member +3, that means the member can reserve her spot plus UP TO 3 other members.

 Cancellations must be made 8 days in advance by noon on the Monday prior to the week of play.
-Late cancellations and no shows will be assessed a penalty fee.
+Late cancellations and no shows will be assessed a $10 fine.
 The fee will be collected from the member’s sweeps account.
 If funds are not available, the member must pay the fine via check.
+The fee must be settled before the next round opens for registration or the member will lose tee time reservation privileges.

 Please visit the Tee time sign up instructions page for more details on how to sign up and cancel tee times.